Early Childhood Education

 (P0331)

-The CDA Educational Endorsement is designed to support achieving the national CDA credential.
+The CDA Education Certificate of Achievement is designed to support achieving the national CDA credential.
 Grounded in research and evidence-based practice, the curriculum blends academic and professional preparation through a series of three courses recognized by the Council for Professional Recognition.

 Students are required to meet with the department advisor to review their curriculum and discuss educational and career goals.
 You can reach an advisor by contacting the Psychology and Education department at 973-328-5631.

-For more information, please visit the CDA Educational Endorsement Certificate webpage.
+For more information, please visit the CDA Education Certificate of Achievement webpage.

 CDC-110Early Childhood Development3